McGillRocketTeam/MRTlib/README.md

 ## Brief User Guide
 * Access is restricted to users who hold a valid student McGill email address (i.e. *@mail.mcgill.ca)
 * You will have to login each time you want to add a component to the database or if you exit the extension.
-I haven't figure out a way to fix this yet :/
+I haven't figured out a way to fix this yet :/

 ## Installation
 * Installation from the Chrome Web Store